Abhiramkadiri/Resume/README.md

 ## About ℹ
-This is a fully responsive developer portfolio, designed and developed as part of FreeCodeCamp Curriculum
+This is a fully responsive developer portfolio, designed and developed by me

 ## Sections 📂